 Group By clauses, also referred to as Breakouts, allow you to segment data based on event properties, user properties or user segments to better understand its context.
 A Breakout will create multiple data series in the Segmentation, Funnel, and Cohort tools.

 You may apply a Group By function to each row in your segmentation query.
-By doing so, you will then categorize your results by each breakout.
+This will categorize results by each Breakout.

-You may hide a breakout from your visualization by clicking on its name in the field below the visualization area.
-You may view a single breakout by double clicking on its name in the field below the visualization area.
+Breakouts can be hidden from your visualization by selecting them by name in the field below the visualization area.
+You may view a single Breakout by double-clicking on its name in the same field.

 Multiple Group By Clauses

 Any query row may be broken out using multiple properties.
 For example, if Open App is broken out by the properties Browser Name and Marketing Channel, the resulting Breakout will include all possible combinations of these values.